icicle-lang/avro-simple/README.md

   by your users); or
 - You are happy with a smaller library with fewer features but greater test coverage and excellent adherence to the Avro specification.

+You should use Haskell works library for now if:

+- You need to use the single container objects
+- You want to generate your Haskell types from Avro schemas.